 iqr_allocate_msgblks (hub, queue_name, msg_size, hmb_blck, queue_index)

-RETURNS

-VMS usage: Condition code

-Type: Longword

-Mechanism: By value

-Result of allocat ion, including possible VMS and RMS status codes.
+Result of allocation, including possible VMS and RMS status codes.

-ARGUMENTS

-hub

-Type: Record structure hbkdef

-Access: Read

-Mechanism: By reference

 This is the buffer that was returned by the iqr_attach_h service.
-This is defined by the structure HBKDEF in the file HBKDEF.H
+This is defined by the structure HBKDEF in the file HBKDEF.H msg_size

-queue_name

-Type: Descriptor

-Access: Read only

-Mechanism: By reference

-This is the name of the message queue to write to.

-msg_size

-Type: Longword

-Access: Read only

-Mechanism: By value

 This is the size of the message to be written.
 This does not include the message's header.

-hmb_blck

-Type: Longword

-Access: Write

-Mechanism: By reference

 This is the returned value of the block number for the header message block created by the routine.
-This is used by other calls to iqr_fill_msgblks and iqr_thread_msgblks .
+This is used by other calls to iqr_fill_msgblks and iqr_thread_msgblks.

-This is the Connected Message Queue (CMQ) value returned by the iqr\connect\read or iqr\connect\write service routines for the message queue.
+This is the Connected Message Queue (CMQ) value returned by the iqr connect read or iqr connect write service routines for the message queue.

 This service entry is called by a router or another program that desires to allocate space for a message that will later be populated and then threaded into the message queue chain.
-If the allocated blocks are not needed after they are allocated, then the service iqr\deallocate\msgblks may be used to return them back to the free space.
+If the allocated blocks are not needed after they are allocated, then the service iqr_deallocate_msgblks may be used to return them back to the free space.

-This routine is used in conjunction with the routines iqr\fill\msgblks and iqr\thread\msgblks to first populate and then thread the message into the queue.
+This routine is used in conjunction with the routines iqr_fill_msgblks and iqr thread msgblks to first populate and then thread the message into the queue.